sgminer-dev/sgminer/README.md

 This is a multi-threaded multi-pool GPU miner with ATI GPU monitoring, (over)clocking and fanspeed support for scrypt-based coins.
-It is based on cgminer by Con Kolivas (ckolivas), which is in turn based on cpuminer by Jeff Garzik.
+It is based on cgminer by Con Kolivas (ckolivas), which is in turn based on cpuminer by Jeff Garzik (jgarzik).

 GIT TREE: https://github.com/veox/cgminer

 License: GPLv3.
 See COPYING for details.

-SEE ALSO API-README, GPU-README AND SCRYPT-README FOR MORE INFORMATION ON EACH.
+See also API-README, GPU-README and SCRYPT-README for more information on each.

 Building